kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

   - Don't move your fleet in node systems where enemies could come from many sides - let a science ship go there first to explore
 - After war there will be definitely 10 years of peace and open borders
+- If you set Ground Army vessels to aggressive stance they will follow your naval vessels and automatically conquer planets if they think they can win
+- If you incorporate new species/planets
+  - Make sure to build precinct houses to decrease crime
+  - Give them only residence rights if their ethics are too different so they cannot have too much political influence
+  - Suppress factions with contrary ethics

 ## Ship design
 - Usually it's good to have a good mix of armor and shield